Why is it essential to teach financial management in schools

 A study shows that 53% of adults are financially anxious.
-The National Bureau of Economic Research reports that 40.2% of adults with low levels of financial literacy relied on parents, friends and acquaintances as their main source of financial knowledge.
+The National Bureau of Economic Research reports that 40.2% of adults with low levels of financial literacy relied on relatives, friends and acquaintances as their primary source of financial knowledge.

-Teaching children financial skills before they enter college or the workforce helps them grow into adults who can achieve financial security and success.
+Teaching children financial skills before they enter college or the workforce helps them grow into adults capable of achieving financial security and success.
 If children learn the simple principle that “it is wise to save for the future,” they begin to develop stronger critical thinking skills about money and finances.

-In the words of Vince Shorb, CEO of the National Financial Educators Council, USA, “College graduates spend 16 years learning skills that will help them earn a higher salary, but little or no time is spent on them. help them save, invest and grow their money.”
+In the words of Vince Shorb, CEO of the National Financial Educators Council, USA, “College graduates spend 16 years learning skills that will help them earn a higher salary, but little or no time is spent learning them. help save, invest and grow. their money.”

 start at home

 Money basics should start at home, so parents are always advised to involve children in money matters and teach them small finance lessons at home first.
 Making family budgets and involving children in them will help them learn their budgeting lessons.
-Exposing them to a real situation will help a lot, which can encourage them to achieve both short-term and long-term financial goals.
+Exposing them to a real situation will help a lot, which can encourage them to achieve short and long term financial goals.